sinaBaharlouei/I-CONVEX/readme.md

 to install it.

 ## Install the Message Passing Interface
-To run CONVEX algorithm after the pre-clustering stage, you need to install Message Passing Interface(MPI) with the following command:
+To run the CONVEX algorithm after the pre-clustering stage, you need to install Message Passing Interface(MPI) with the following command:
 ```
 sudo apt install mpich
 ```